MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/5-understand-stereokit-ink-application.md

 ## Painting.cs script

 This class captures the entire concept of finger painting!
 It takes in hand input and turns it into three-dimensional lines.
-Also in charge of loading and saving painting files.
-StereoKit's Hierarchy structure can be found here as well.
+Also, it's in charge of loading and saving painting files.
+One can also find StereoKit's Hierarchy structure here.

 * **Create a child of handle**: We'll turn the entire painting into a child of a handle so that we can move it around while we work on it!
 Handles and Windows push a transform onto the Hierarchy stack, making all subsequent locations relative to it.